All Episodes

 That alone would put them off.

-Now we've got now we've got this story out.
+Now we've got this story out.

-I'll I'll find it as I as I say, I'll give you some of the gory details.
+I'll give you some of the gory details.

 Internal revenue service officials warn that millions of people may face delays in having their returns processed next year and getting their refunds.

-Uh a parallel system that operates under many different rules than the regular system.
+It operates under many different rules than the regular system.

 And some lawmakers predict that Congress probably won't take action until next month.

-Treasury and IRS officials say because it takes time for the IRS to reprogram its uh computerized processing systems to reflect last minute changes made in Congress.
+If that's the case, it could spell major trouble, Treasury and IRS officials say because it takes time for the IRS to reprogram its computerized processing systems to reflect last-minute changes made in Congress.

-Uh I mentioned then they've got two weeks to get this done to give the IRS time to reprogram the computers to process returns.
+You know, when what's his name, Wrangell, came out with this scheme, I mentioned then they've got two weeks to get this done to give the IRS time to reprogram the computers to process returns.

-And they didn't get it done in a two week window, and hence this story.
+And they didn't get it done in a two-week window, and hence this story.

 As we look at the upcoming 2007 filing season, this is Linda Stiff.

-She probably big fan.
+She's probably a big fan.

 I'm sorry.